Gio200023/Gio200023/README.md

 -----------------
 * 🌍  I'm based in Trento, Italy
 * ✉️  You can contact me at [lunardigiovanni@icloud.com](mailto:lunardigiovanni@icloud.com)
-* 🧠  I'm learning Continual Learning on embedded devices
+* 🧠  Working at Arcoda s.r.l

 ## Skills